Dr. Christine W. Miller

 Associate Professor

 Dr. Miller invests heavily in quality teaching.
 Her teaching efforts in the past twelve years have focused on Principles of Entomology, and introductory entomology course, and a series of Course-based Undergraduate Research Experience (CURE) courses, often taught alongside her graduate students and postdoctoral researchers.
-She has also been involved in a campus-wide initiative to bring more CURE courses to the University of Florida, with approximately twenty new courses started in just 2019 and 2020.
+She has helped to direct a campus-wide initiative to bring more CURE courses to the University of Florida, with approximately twenty new courses started in just 2019 and 2020.

 A major goal of my teaching is to provide a platform for learning that goes beyond the classroom.
 I encourage students to think and interact critically with the world around them.